xylian-site/DeepSpeed/blogs/deepnvme/03-2025/README.md

 </div>

 # Introduction
 We introduced [DeepNVMe](https://github.com/deepspeedai/DeepSpeed/blob/master/blogs/deepnvme/08-2024/README.md) in summer 2024 as a suite of optimizations for tackling I/O bottlenecks in Deep Learning (DL).
 DeepNVMe delivers significant speedups for I/O bound DL workloads by leveraging storage innovations including local NVMe SSDs, NVIDIA Magnum IO<sup>TM</sup> GPUDirect® Storage (GDS), and Linux Asynchronous I/O (libaio).
-In this update, we are delighted to announce DeepNVMe improvements on multiple fronts: (i) expanding application coverage to FastPersist model checkpointing and SGLang inference, (ii) performance scaling on faster NVMe SSDs, and (iii) expanding usability to CPU-only environments and offset-based I/O operations.
+In this update, we are delighted to announce DeepNVMe improvements on multiple fronts: (i) expanding application coverage to FastPersist model checkpointing and SGLang inference, (ii) I/O performance scaling by switching from PCIe Gen4 NVMe SSDs to Gen5 NVMe SSDs, and (iii) expanding usability to CPU-only environments and offset-based I/O operations.
 The results reported in this blog are available in DeepSpeed versions >= XXX.

 # Evaluation environments
 Our experiments are conducted on Azure using VMs from the [ND-H200-v5](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/gpu-accelerated/nd-h200-v5-series?tabs=sizebasic) and [ND-MI300X-v5](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/gpu-accelerated/ndmi300xv5-series?tabs=sizebasic) SKUs.
 The key software configurations are summarized in the following table.